If you’re reading this, you probably have already made your mind to go fully manual.

 Maybe you’re trying to produce more content, or you are writing a different type of content.

-Please understand that when you’re dictating an article or blog post, you are going to be speaking at a different speed and form than when you are dictating a novel or chapters in a fairly long story.
+Please understand that when you’re dictating an article or blog post, you are going to be speaking at a different speed and form than when you are using a digital voice recorder to write a book and its different parts like chapters in a fairly long novel

 You want this flexibility.
 Unfortunately, that can’t be found with software.